9 minsPublished on 5/24/2022

 The Ethereum logo (Image source)

-Both Ethereum and Ethereum Classic function as a store of value, facilitating trades and exchanges with other cryptocurrencies.
-They differ, however, on factors like minting limit, market cap, and consensus protocol.
+Both Ethereum and Ethereum Classic function as a medium of exchange, facilitating trades and exchanges with other cryptocurrencies.
+Here are some other similarities between them:

 Decentralized blockchain technology